Power-on hours

-It is used to predict drive failure, supported by manufacturers such as Samsung, Seagate, Toshiba, IBM (Hitachi), Fujitsu, Maxtor, Kingston and Western Digital.
+A part of the S.M.A.R.T. attributes are used to predict drive failure, supported on almost all hard disk drives and SSDs.

-Power-on hours is intended to indicate a remaining lifetime prediction for hard drives and solid state drives, generally, "the total expected life-time of a hard disk is 5 years" or 43,800 hours of constant use.
+Power-on hours is intended to indicate a remaining lifetime prediction for hard drives and solid state drives.
+Generally, the total expected life-time of a hard disk is 5 years or 43,800 hours of constant use.

-Once a drive has surpassed the 43,800 hour mark, it may no longer be classed as in "perfect condition".
+Typically, after a disk reaches 5 years or 43,800 hours of power-on time, it is no longer in perfect condition and therefore is more likely to fail.
+However, some devices can still work perfectly fine.
+Some devices have even reached more than 10 years of power-on time without showing any problems or errors.

 Google tested over 100,000 consumer grade serial and parallel ATA hard disks, finding evidence that S.M.A.R.T. attributes like POH played a heavy role in device failures.